JNavith/tailwindcss-theme-variants/README.md

 ```
 This may require nesting support, provided by [`postcss-nested`](https://github.com/postcss/postcss-nested) or [`postcss-nesting`](https://github.com/jonathantneal/postcss-nesting) (part of [`postcss-preset-env`](https://github.com/csstools/postcss-preset-env)).

-**You can nest under whatever selector(s) the theme plugin uses to control themes
+You can nest under whatever selector(s) the theme plugin uses to control themes TODO

-º[`tailwindcss-prefers-dark-mode`](https://github.com/javifm86/tailwindcss-prefers-dark-mode) cannot use selectors and media queries at the same time; it's one or the other.
+[`tailwindcss-prefers-dark-mode`](https://github.com/javifm86/tailwindcss-prefers-dark-mode) cannot use selectors and media queries at the same time; it's one or the other.

 # License and Contributing